 It is worth noting that “new” or stronger symptoms, which linger beyond an expected time frame are not “caused” by the MP, but merely revealed or unmasked.

 Latent bacterial forms, except maybe the kind one sees in the rapidly degenerative disease ALS, are very slow-growing.
-Abstinence from MP antibiotics for a few days or even weeks will not result in a significant increase in bacteria.
-If patients are experiencing some symptoms of immunopathology, they are killing bacteria and making progress towards recovery.
+Patients taking Benicar alone (olmesartan without antibiotics), but are continuing to experience some level of the symptoms of immunopathology, can expect that the intracellular bacteria are being dealt with and the patient is making progress towards recovery.

 John McDonald, MarshallProtocol.com